Five dioceses cover the whole geographical area of Sudan:

 In Sudan, the Episcopal Church centre for theological and ministerial training is the Shukai Bible Training Institute (SBTI) in Omdurman.
 The Principal is the Revd Canon Musa Elgadi.

 The five Dioceses are part of the Province of the Episcopal Church of Sudan (ECS).
 Archbishop Daniel Deng is based in Juba, the capital of South Sudan.
-Greatly respected by the government of South Sudan, he has been used by them as a negotiator in troubled tribal areas.
-Throughout the Province, the bishops and churches continue to be a stabilising and encouraging anchor for the people in turbulent times.
+Throughout the Province the bishops and churches are a stabilising and encouraging anchor for the people in turbulent times.
 Bishop Ezekiel of Khartoum frequently has to speak to and negotiate with the government of Sudan, and has been involved in national peace talks.

 The five Dioceses's partnership with Bradford (and connections with Salisbury and Southwestern Virginia) give them an international contact and relationship which helps keeps their hopes and spirits high.

 The standard of living in Sudan is falling sharply.
 Sanctions are still imposed internationally and income from oil has ceased as South Sudan refuses pay the levies imposed by Sudan for discharging it through Port Sudan.
-The position of the President, Gen Bashir, is fragile especially as his arrest for war crimes is still sought by the International Criminal Court.
-This limits his movements and increases the likelihood of a ‘coup’ within his state.
-Three newspapers have been closed down in an effort to silence opposition.
-President Bashir has a 'One Nation' policy for Sudan - one language (Arabic), one religion (Islam), one culture (Arab) - which hits very hard at the part of the population which are Christian and African.
+The position of the President, Gen Bashir, is fragile.
+He has a 'One Nation' policy for Sudan - one language (Arabic), one religion (Islam), one culture (Arab) - which hits very hard at the part of the population which are Christian and African.

 Street scene, Umbadda township, west of Omdurman